timakimit/consulars_web/content/Categories/Pathway Overview/Pathway Information.md

 # **Pathway Information**
 ## **Jedi Consulars Pathway**

+> [!quote] Zayne Carrick
-"A Consular is a specialized kind of Jedi.
+> "A Consular is a specialized kind of Jedi.
 They focus more on cerebral Force skills.
-They're our healers, our researchers, our seers." - **Zayne Carrick**
+They're our healers, our researchers, our seers."

 ---
 ## **Main information**